Cypaloma/Dilla4x/wiki/software/How-to-Use-Dilla4x-QMK.md

 # How to Use Dilla4x-QMK Firmware

+> [!CAUTION]
+> **QMK v0.1.1-alpha - NOT TESTED ON HARDWARE**: This firmware includes significant matrix configuration changes that have not been validated on physical hardware.
+All devices were sent to participants before testing could be completed.
+Use with caution and please report any issues.

 The **Dilla4x-QMK** firmware transforms your Dilla4x into a fully programmable input device with real-time customization via VIA.
 This guide covers everything from flashing to advanced usage.

 ---